 Michael Miller graduated from Stockton’s Lincoln High School and California State University, Sacramento with a degree in Government.

-Maggie Park, MD, Chair
+Maggie Park, MD, Commissioner

 Dr. Maggie Park is a pediatrician and is the Children's Services Medical Director for San Joaquin County.
 In this role, she serves as the medical consultant to the California Children's Services (CCS) program and oversees the Child Health and Disability Prevention (CHDP) Program, the Childhood Lead Poisoning Prevention Program, and the Foster Care Program for San Joaquin County Public Health Services.